BarelangFC/barelangfc.github.io/src/contents/divisions/official/index.md

 id: "official"
 name: "Official"
 icon: ./official.png
-description: "Developing self-navigating robots for complex environments"
+description: "Managing administration, documentation, communication, and social media to support team operations."
-longDescription:
+longDescription: |
-    "The Vision Division at Brail Polibatam specializes in developing advanced computer vision technologies for robotics, utilizing Python, OpenCV, and machine learning to create intelligent systems capable of real-time image analysis and object recognition.
-Their innovative approach focuses on pushing the boundaries of visual perception in robotic technologies, enabling robots to understand and interact with their environment more effectively through cutting-edge algorithmic solutions."
+  The Official Division at Brail Polibatam plays a crucial role in managing the team's administration, documentation, and communication.
+This division is responsible for handling social media to share information and team achievements, as well as ensuring that all important files and documents are well-organized and easily accessible.
+With high dedication, the Official Division supports smooth team operations through effective coordination and accurate information dissemination.
 projects:
-  - "Autonomous Delivery Robot"
+  - "Team Administration Management"
-  - "Self-Driving Campus Shuttle"
+  - "Social Media Campaigns"
-  - "Exploration Rover"
+  - "Documentation and Archiving"
 technologies:
-  - "SLAM (Simultaneous Localization and Mapping)"
+  - "Content Management Systems (CMS)"
-  - "Path Planning Algorithms"
+  - "Cloud Storage Solutions"
-  - "Sensor Fusion"
+  - "Social Media Platforms"
-  - "Computer Vision"
+  - "Collaboration Tools"
 image: ./FotoTeam.png
 ---